(This is the first part of a four-part series looking at the potential impact of velocity and arm injuries)

 But, where is “Peak Velocity”, the absolute limit to human capacity in a pitch?

-Pitching scientists like the previously cited Kyle Boddy believe maximum velocity will be likely 107 to 110 mph with aggregate pitchers delivering 95 mph!
+Pitching scientists like Kyle Boddy of Driveline Baseball believe maximum velocity will be likely 107 to 110 mph with aggregate pitchers delivering 95 mph!
 They also believe the pitching life expectancy of these flame throwers in MLB will be around three years.

 Case in point, in 2017 MLB had 50 pitchers whose average fastball was 97 mph or better, and the average fastball has increased from 89 mph in 2012 to 93 mph this year!
 As the arrow points north, traditional roles for pitchers will change as will acceptable ages for pitchers.
 House believes the future includes 12 man pitching staffs working three times a week facing no more than 9 hitters in a game and throwing no more than 45 pitches.